fullstackstorm/brushstrokes/README.md

 1. Open the web application in your web browser by following the installation instructions mentioned above.

-2. On the main page, you will find a form where you can specify your preferences for activity suggestions.
+2. On the main page, you will find a collection of oil paintings made by three separate famous artists.
+Feel free to browse and allow these images to fill you with emotion.

-3. Fill out the form by selecting from the number of participants, type of activity, and price range dropdown menus.
-The forms option include:

-   - Number of Participants: 1-5
-   - Activity Type: relaxation, charity, recreational, busywork, education, social, cooking, diy, and music
-   - Price: `$`, `$$`, and `$$$`

-   Each selection also offers a "random" option if you can't be bothered.

-4. Once you have selected your desired parameter values, click on the "Submit" button.

-5. The web application will generate six different cards tailored to your inputs.
-The more unlikely your input combination, the less likely the suggestions won't repeat themselves.

-6. Explore the suggested activities displayed on the same page beside the form.
-Each card may include an option number, a suggestion, and the activity's accessibility.

-7. If you want to generate new suggestions, simply modify the form parameters, or don't, and click the "Submit" button again.
+3. Go to the artists page to view a self-portrait of each of the artists.

+4. Click on an artist to go to their page and learn about their great history.
+On this page, you can submit your name into the form in order to collect their art for your personal gallery.

+5. The Boutique will redirect you to your art collection so that you can view your most favored pieces.

 ## Contributing
 ---